DTU Leadership Dialogue

 AMO (Work Environment)

-AMO also has the opportunity to raise awareness of the need for more frequent leadership dialogues based on requests.
+The AMO has the opportunity to raise awareness of the need for a wellbeing-and/or a leadership dialogue.

 Contact HR partner Find information about the HR partner affiliated with your office or department.